 According to the definition, GI ranks food on an ascending scale of 1-100 by measuring the actual blood sugar released on consumption.
 On the basis of this, all foods are classified into three general categories:-

-- High glycemic index foods (GI 70 or above), that induce an immediate rise in the sugar level.
+- High glycemic index foods (GI 70 or above), induce an immediate rise in the sugar level.

 The Glycemic Index is calculated in two steps: